 Application and tuition fees

-- Your application must be supplemented by a document in which you clearly state the name/s and course code/s of the selected course/s as well as supporting documentation proving your eligibility (including documented work experience).
-The application is valid only when completed by the required documentation on time.
+Your application must be supplemented by a document in which you clearly state the name/s and course code/s of the selected course/s as well as supporting documentation proving your general and specific eligibility for the course/s and documented work experience.

 to 30 credits per semester.
 If you apply for courses above this scope